AH Scorpii: Distance

-The distance of AH Scorpii is considered to be uncertain.
+Prior to the 21st century, the distance of AH Scorpii was considered to be uncertain, between about 1.5 and 4.6 kpc.
 VLBI measurements of the masers have provided an accurate distance of 2,260 parsecs based on observation of SiO, H2O, and OH masers in its oxygen-rich circumstellar material.
 The masers were observed to be approaching the star at 13 km/s, indicating overall contraction at around phase 0.55 of the visual variations.
+Gaia Data Release 3 includes a parallax of 0.5632±0.0799 mas, corresponding to a distance of about 1.9 kpc.